Find Affordable College Courses

 As a testament to the quality of education it offers, Syracuse also is in the top 15% of our Best Civil Engineering Master’s Degree Schools in New York ranking.

-Rensselaer Polytechnic Institute did quite well in this year’s ranking of the best places for civil engineering students to get a master’s degree.
-It came in at #10 on the list.
-RPI is a moderately-sized private not-for-profit school located in the city of Troy.
+Rensselaer Polytechnic Institute came in at #10 in this year’s edition of the Best Value Civil Engineering Master’s Degree Schools in New York ranking.
+RPI is a moderately-sized private not-for-profit school located in the small city of Troy.

 The average tuition and fees for an in-state graduate student at RPI are $60,026 a year.